day8/re-frame/docs/MentalModelOmnibus.md

 > And, collectively, the Event
 Handlers you register create the Virtual Machine on which this DSL executes.

-> Data (events) are executed by the VM you create.
+> Data is executed by the VM you create.
 All very Clojure.

 I find James Reeves' talks to be excellent (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)